Hurricane Dorian: Caribbean

-Bahamas
+The Bahamas

-Increased tides were experienced in the Bahamas ahead of the storm, with rip currents occurring as well.
+Increased tides were experienced in The Bahamas ahead of the storm, with rip currents occurring as well.
 On September 1, 2019, hurricane conditions arrived in some of the Abaco Islands.
 A few hours later, destructive conditions arrived, with Hurricane Dorian making landfall as a Category 5 hurricane at 16:40 UTC, becoming the strongest hurricane in modern records to strike the northwestern Bahamas.
-Around 12:30 pm AST, Category 5 winds arrived at the Bahamas with the eyewall.
+Around 12:30 pm AST, Category 5 winds arrived at The Bahamas with the eyewall.
 Gusts of over 200 mph also occurred.
 Devastating storm surge of up to 23 feet swept away many buildings and submerged a large part of the affected areas.
 At 7:00 (UTC) on September 2, 2019, Grand Bahama International Airport was underwater.
 Minister of Agriculture Michael Pintard reported an estimated storm tide of 20 to 25 ft at his home on Grand Bahama.
 The Bahamas prime minister, Hubert Minnis, said "This is a deadly [...] monster storm".

 Marsh Harbour received "catastrophic damage", according to an ABC News team.
 Over 75% of the homes had been damaged, Marsh Harbour International Airport's runway was underwater, there was significant flooding on streets and beaches, damage to trees and with some home's roofs ripped off entirely.
 The scene was described by an ABC reporter as "pure hell".
 An eight-year-old boy drowned in the storm surge, while the boy's sister was also reported to be missing.
 Four other people, along with the eight-year-old boy, were confirmed dead on the Abaco Islands, the prime minister told reporters on Monday.
 By Wednesday, the death toll had been raised to twenty, according to the prime minister.
 This soon increased to forty-three by Saturday.
 However, a Bahamas newspaper suggested that the actual death toll could be over 3,000.

 The local animal shelters were hit hard by the storm with the Humane Society of Grand Bahama's experiencing stronger storm surges than expected.
 Workers had attempted to help the animals before retreating to the attic crawl space but almost half of the 190 dogs in their care died in the flooding and some of the 85 cats died as well.
 The numbers of animals has varied with earlier reports claiming that there were 135 dogs and 155 cats in the shelters care, with 80 cats and 90 dogs surviving.